martinkadlec0/search/README.md

   * %s - encoded selected string
   * %t - non-encoded selected string

+Most of the times, you will want to use the %s symbol.
+The %t is usefull for example for creating "Go to" button by setting the Search URL simply to "%t".

 Also, you can use javascript-urls to perform more complex actions, like copying selected text.
 Here is an example how to do that:

   * Firstly you have to enable access to the clipboard in opera:config -> opera:config#UserPrefs|LetSiteAccessClipboard